redis/redis-doc/topics/key-specs.md

 # Key specifications

-A key spec a a map, coanting information about the indices of keys within the argument array.
+A key spec is a map, containing information about the indices of keys within the argument array.
-It is a more flexible and powerful tool to descibe key postions than the old (first-key, last-key, key-step) schme.
+It is a more flexible and powerful tool to describe key potions than the old (first-key, last-key, key-step) scheme.
 Before key-specs, there was no way for a client library or application to know the key  indices for commands such as ZUNIONSTORE/EVAL and others with "numkeys", since COMMAND INFO returns no useful info for them.
 For cluster-aware redis clients, this requires to 'patch' the client library code specifically for each of these commands or to resolve each execution of these commands with COMMAND GETKEYS.